FruitbatM/amaris-chocolate/testing.md

     - When the visitor enters the webpage, jumbotron background image attracts immediate attention and headline clearly states what the company does.
     - The visitor is able to get the information they need quickly and easily.
     - The website is built by using the mobile-first design and as such is fully responsive and has better compatibility between different screen sizes.
-    - Attractive images were used throughout the website
+    - Attractive images were used throughout the website.

 - **As a business owner, I want the website users to be able to find information about our company and products easily.**
     - On the landing page, a user can easily find an information about the company and the chocolate bars they offer.
 Additional information is visible on the separate pages with clear navigation paths within webpages.

 - **As a business owner, I would like to expand our existing market.**
     - Before launching the website, the business owner was present only on social media platforms (Facebook and Instagram).
-With the website launching he will have the wider audience and opportunity to connect with new customers.
+With the website launch he will have the wider audience and opportunity to connect with new customers.

 - **As a business owner, I would like for the users to have an option to order our handcrafted chocolates.**
-    - The order can be made by clicking the "click to order button" which is located on the landing page as well as under "Our Chocolate" webpage.
+    - The order can be made by clicking the "click to order button" which is located on the home page as well as under "Our Chocolate" page.
     When the button is clicked, the visitor is directed to contact form located under the "Contact Us" page.
-    - The site visitor can make an order by contacting the business owner via social media links located at the bottom of all webpages.
+    - The site visitor can make an order by contacting the business owner via social media links located at the bottom of all webpages or by sending a direct email.

 - **As a business owner, I would like to increase the sales.**
     - This business story is not measurable in current form.
 The one can suspect the sales will increase by launching the website but without the shopping cart and payment gateway functionality it is difficult to predict the site visitors will make the orders via contact form.

 # Code Validation
-Every page of the project was validated by the [W3C Markup Validation Service](https://validator.w3.org/) to ensure there were no syntax errors or issues.
+- Every page of the project was validated by the [W3C Markup Validation Service](https://validator.w3.org/) to ensure there were no syntax errors or issues.
 <br>
-[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 <br>
-[JavaScript validator](https://www.piliapp.com/javascript-validator/) was used for validation of short JavaScript code snippet.
+- [JavaScript validator](https://www.piliapp.com/javascript-validator/) was used for validation of short JavaScript code snippet.

 ## [W3C Markup Validation Service](https://validator.w3.org/) - Markup Validation
 ### **Home page**